Tranquil thoughts can be helpful in giving you more peace in life. I try to have a consistent thought pattern to help maintain peace in life.

 Everything outside of you might be out of control, but you can still keep your control on the inside as you slowly breathe in and out.

 At times we can feel stressed about the things in life we feel like we’re lacking.
 Whether we’re worried about not having enough money, enough food, or whatever else we need, it can all take our sense of serenity away from us at times.

-Thinking to yourself, “I always have more than enough.”, reminds you not to worry so much about what you don’t have.
-It’s a reminder that even if you are lacking, there’s always a way to get what you need, whether it’s through your own efforts, or with someone’s help.
+Thinking to yourself, “I always have more than enough.”, reminds you not to worry so much.
+It’s a reminder that even if you are lacking, there’s always a way to get what you need.
+Whether it’s through your own efforts, or with someone’s help.

 At times I’ve had thoughts of not being sure I had enough to be okay, but more often than not, I usually did end up having enough.
 Maybe you have enough as well.